JoshDoug/Notes/Haskell/Haskell-Lang.md

 Speaks for itself: Every Haskell expression has a type, and types are all checked at compile-time.
 Programs with type errors will not even compile, much less run.

+Haskell's type system is apparently great, and not annoying like Java and C++'s type systems are (not sure I've found them annoying though).
+Part of this is down to Haskell's type system being more expressive.

+It helps clarify thinking and express program structure.
+The first step in writing a Haskell program is usually to write down all the types.
+Because Haskell's  type ssystem is so expressive, this is a non-trivial design step. *So far this is actually sounding more annoying.*

+Serves as a form of documentation.
+Given an expressive type system, just looking at a function's type tells you a lot about what the function might do and how it can be used, even before you've read a single word of written documentation. *Okay but with well written Java you should be able to garner the same amount of info from a method signature right?*

+Turns run-time errors into compile-time errors, some of the time.
+Okay, so the same as all statically typed langauges then, if you're not doing anything too pesky with generics.

+### Abstraction

+### Wholemeal programming

 ## Using GHCi - Consider splitting into own section

 Starting the REPL with `stack ghci` lands you on a prompt called Prelude where you can test out haskell options.